kocircuit/kocircuit/lessons/1-basics/6-step-order.md

 This change will tell the Ko interpreter that the value of `firstGreeting` must be computed before the formula for `secondGreeting` can be executed.
-Yet it will not change the value computed by `secondGreeting` in any way because the function `CustomFormalGreeting` does not recognize an argument called `_after` and it will simply ignore it.
+Yet it will not affect the value computed by `secondGreeting` in any way because the function `CustomFormalGreeting` does not recognize an argument called `_after` and it will simply ignore it.

+The argument label `_after` is arbitrary.
+One can use any argument name not used by the function being called.